-To provide context to these canvases, the exhibition also features a group of fifteen other works on loan from international private and public collections.
-These include paintings of other sitters by Murillo, as well as later reproductions of the two paintings that reflect their fame in Europe.
+To provide context to these canvases, the exhibition featured a group of fifteen other works on loan from international private and public collections.
+These included paintings of other sitters by Murillo, as well as later reproductions of the two paintings that reflect their fame in Europe.
 A catalogue published by the Frick in association with Yale University Press investigates the history of the two paintings and their prestigious provenances in France and England.

 Commented Xavier F. Salomon, “As an American collector, Henry Clay Frick had a particular taste for Spanish painting, which is reflected today in our galleries.
 In 2014, Mrs. Henry Clay Frick II gave the museum the first of these paintings acquired by Mr. Frick, Murillo’s Self-Portrait.
 We have subsequently enjoyed uniting it with works he purchased in the early years of the twentieth century, masterpieces by El Greco, Velázquez and Goya.
 The painting was also sent to the conservation department of the Metropolitan Museum so that it could undergo conservation and its first major technical study.
 We look forward to sharing those findings, through an exhibition that will reintroduce our important acquisition with new audiences in both New York and London.”